-Charlie Chegwyn was Treasurer for many years and in the late 1940s Ron Matthews was appointed his assistant for a year before taking over the role himself.
-He recalls there was just £3 in the account at the time.
-He also discovered that the books were in a bit of a state and that Charlie had been putting his own money in to keep the band solvent.
+Charlie Chegwyn was Treasurer for many years and when Ron Matthews was appointed his assistant for a year before taking over the role, he found that there was just £3 in the account.
+He also discovered that the books were in a bit of a state and that Charlie had been contributing his own money to keep the band solvent.

 St Agnes Band in new uniforms 1950/1951